 Yarn: Schachenmayr Merino Extra Fine 120 – DK weight ( 50gr/1.75oz 120m/131yds).

 Needles: U.S. size 4 / 3.5 mm

 Gauge: 20 sts and 30 rows = 4 x 4 in / 10 x 10 cm.
 Adjust needle size to obtain correct gauge if necessary.

-CO 35 sts with each color in double knitting cast-on (see above).
+CO 35 sts with each colour in double knitting cast-on (see above).
 Work back and forth in double knitting following the chart.
 The first row of the chart = cast-on row.

 You should be able to see from the cast-on row which sts are knit and which are purled.
 The stitch facing you closest is knit and the stitch behind is purled.

 Before binding off, see instructions above.
 BO with red on the red side and white on the white side so the colors will match those of the cast-on row.